agnivade/agnivade.github.io/_posts/2017-08-12-contributing-to-go.md

 But I learnt a lot along the way, adding new tools like `benchstat` and `benchcmp` under my belt.
 Moreover, now I was comfortable with the whole process.
 So there was no harm in trying again. :sweat_smile:

 A few days back, I found out that instead of doing an `fmt.Sprintf()` with strings, a string concat is a lot faster.
 I started searching for a victim, and it didn't take much time.
 It was the `archive/tar` package.
-The `formatPAXRecord` function in `archive/tar/strconv.go` has a line like this -
+The `formatPAXRecord` function in `archive/tar/strconv.go` has some code like this -

 {% highlight go %}
 size := len(k) + len(v) + padding